-(i) Secretarial Standards issued by The Institute of Company Secretaries of India.

-- (ii) The Listing Agreements entered into by the Company with the Stock Exchange(s) and the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015. - VI.
-I further report that having regard to the compliance management system prevailing in the Company and on examination of the relevant documents and records in pursuance thereof made available to me, on test-check basis, the Company has compliance management system for the sector specific laws applicable specifically to the Company.
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with the Stock Exchange(s) and the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015. - VI. (vi) I further report that having regard to the compliance management system prevailing in the Company and on examination of the relevant documents and records in pursuance thereof made available to me, on test-check basis, the Company has compliance management system for the sector specific laws applicable specifically to the Company.

 During the period under review, the Company has complied with the provisions of the Act, rules, regulations, guidelines, standards, mentioned hereinabove and there is adequate compliance management system for the purpose of other sector specific laws.
+However during the year under review, the Company had paid fine of ₹11,800/- to BSE and NSE for one day delay of Board meeting intimation.

-I further report that

-the Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+I further report that the Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
-During the year under review, Mr. Harish Chalam was appointed as Company Secretary and Compliance Officer of the Company w.e.f.
-29th May, 2022 and Special Resolution was passed in Annual General Meeting of the Company held on 28th September, 2022 for re-appointment of Mr. Prashant Thakar (DIN: 03179115) as a Whole Time Director designated as Executive Director of the Company for a period of 3 (three) years effective from 11th March, 2023 and approved his remuneration.
+During the year under review, Special Resolution was passed at the Annual General Meeting of the Members of the Company held on 27th September, 2023 for re-appointment of Mr. Naresh Sharma (DIN: 09071085) as a Managing Director of the Company for a period of 3 (three) years effective from 17th February, 2024, Ms. Krupa Gopan Joshi (DIN: 10491746), was appointed as an Additional Director in the capacity of Non-Executive Independent Director of the Company with effect from 06th February, 2024 for a period of 5 years subject to approval of members, Ms. Jyoti Dheeraj Malhotra (DIN: 02780029) resigned from the post of Non-Executive Independent Director from close of business hours on 06th February, 2024.